 To err is human—to push boundaries is divine

-I don’t think we can say the same can about Baek Yerin’s grammatical errors in “0310.”
+I don’t think we can say the same about Baek Yerin’s grammatical errors in “0310.”
 Hurted is not a word.
 The past tense of hurt is obviously hurt.
 If she’d needed a two-syllable word so the line flowed, she could’ve turned hurt into ‘hu-urt.’
-Or she could have chosen another 2-syllable synonym (wounded, injured, battered, crippled, etc).
+Or she could have chosen another 2-syllable synonym (wounded, injured, battered, crippled, etc.).

 From “Mr. Gloomy,” where she capitalizes “It” in the middle of sentences throughout the song: